DanBurton/Blog/Markdown/Hope.md

     * easy way to upgrade your GHC and reinstall all your libraries
 * notify *upfront* if certain system libraries are needed (*.dll, *.so, alex, curl, etc)
     * this will require additional information, probably gathered from the website
-* exlore other interesting possibilities
+* explore other interesting possibilities
     * faster version of "cabal update" based on diffs, hashes
     * torrent package distributions
     * distribute pre-compiled binaries